Sampling-based inference for large linear models, with application to linearised Laplace: Demonstration: sample-based linearised Laplace inference

 \section{Demonstration: sample-based linearised Laplace inference}

 We demonstrate our linear model inference and hyperparameter selection approach on the problem of estimating the uncertainty in NN predictions with the linearised Laplace method.
 First, in \cref{sec:lenet_MNIST}, we perform an ablation analysis on the different components of our algorithm using small LeNet-style CNNs trained on MNIST.
 In this setting, full-covariance Laplace inference (that is, exact linear model inference) is tractable, allowing us to evaluate the quality of our approximations.
-We then demonstrate our method at scale on CIFAR100 classification with a ResNet18 (\cref{sec:Res18CIFAR}), and the dual formulation of our method on tomographic image reconstruction using a U-Net (\cref{sec:DIP}).
+We then demonstrate our method at scale on CIFAR100 classification with a ResNet-18 (\cref{sec:Res18CIFAR}) and the dual (kernelised) formulation of our method on tomographic image reconstruction using a U-Net (\cref{sec:DIP}).
 We look at both marginal and joint uncertainty calibration and at computational cost.

 For all experiments, our method avoids storing covariance matrices $H^{-1}$, computing their log-determinants, or instantiating Jacobian matrices $\phi(x)$, all of which have hindered previous linearised Laplace implementations.
 We interact with NN Jacobians only through Jacobian-vector and vector-Jacobian products, which have the same asymptotic computational and memory costs as a NN forward-pass \citep{novak2022fast}.
-Unless otherwise specified, we use the diagonal g-prior, resulting in a scalar regularisation parameter.
-We present a summary of our method in \Cref{alg:algorithm_summary}, an illustrative example in \cref{fig:toy_EM}, and full algorithmic detail in \cref{app:implementation-detail}.
-An implementation of our method in JAX can be found at \href{https://github.com/cambridge-mlg/sampled-laplace}{\texttt{github.com/cambridge-mlg/sampled-laplace}}.
+Unless otherwise specified, we use the diagonal g-prior and a scalar regularisation parameter. \Cref{alg:algorithm_summary} summarises our method, \cref{fig:toy_EM} shows an illustrative example, and full algorithmic detail is in \cref{app:implementation-detail}.
+An implementation of our method in JAX can be found \href{https://github.com/cambridge-mlg/sampled-laplace}{\texttt{here}}.
+Additional experimental results are provided in \cref{app:calibration} and \cref{app:add_experiments}.